SethMack611/Sethcoding_institute_codes/README.md

 # Sethcoding_institute_codes
-All the coding I've done the for the 2023 Coding Institute
+All the coding I've done for the 2023 Coding Institute